 Whether you work in creative industry or not, drawing is definitely a useful skill to have.
 And it’s not just about artistic self-expression and creating art.
 Ability to draw and sketch will help you to visualize and explain your ideas easily.
 When you draw you pay attention to even the smallest details, which makes you an overall more observant about your everyday life.
 Not to mention that it provides a nice destruction from your daily routine.

-However starting to draw is usually not that easy.
+However starting to draw be challenging initially.
 Especially because the first steps are the hardest; as the results may not be what you expect ‘em you to be.
 But don’t worry, in this post I’m sharing my 5 most practical tips which will help you to start your very own drawing journey and improve your skills even if you are a beginner.

 1. Buy a Sketchbook